Users agree to the AELE Law Library conditions listed on the User Access Agreement page.

 MENTAL ILLNESS - POLICE RESPONSE TO

-Mentally Ill, IACP Model Policy, Intern.
-Assn. of Chiefs of
+Training materials: Dealing with the Mentally Ill, Training Key #487 (1998) and Dealing with the Mentally Ill, IACP Model Policy, Intern.
+Assn. of Chiefs of Police (1997).

 MOTOR VEHICLE LAWS AND SEARCHES